eslint/eslint/docs/developer-guide/working-with-rules.md

 * If the rule doesn't exist in JSHint or JSLint, then it must:
   * Not be library-specific.
   * Demonstrate a possible issue that can be resolved by rewriting the code.
+  * Be general enough so as to apply for a large number of developers.

 ## Runtime Rules